 The line to ground This type of fault is the most common and accounts for 60 to 70%.
 The main reason for such a fault is the contact of the conductor with the ground.
 Defects in 15 to 20 percent of cases are double lines of soil and are the main reason for both carriers to contact the soil.

-The line-to-line faults occur when two main conductors come in contact with each other due to air pressure.
+Line-to-line faults occur when two main conductors come in contact with each other due to air pressure.
 The proportion of such faults is 5 to 10%.

 This type of defect can also be called an unbalanced defect because it causes an imbalance in the system.
 An imbalance of the system means that the barrier values are different in each phase, causing the imbalance current to flow in the phase.
 This is more difficult to analyze and is run on the same phase basis as the three-phase balanced defect.